logikfabrik/uJet/docs/source/working_with_types.rst

 Name
 ^^^^
 **Required**
-Inherited from the `ContentTypeAttribute` attribute.
 The name of the document type.
 The document type name is displayed in the Umbraco back office.

 Description
 ^^^^^^^^^^^
-Inherited from the `ContentTypeAttribute` attribute.
 A description of the document type.
 The document type description is displayed in the Umbraco back office.

 Icon
 ^^^^
-Inherited from the `ContentTypeAttribute` attribute.
 The icon for the document type.
 The document type icon is displayed in the Umbraco back office.

 Thumbnail
 ^^^^^^^^^
-Inherited from the `ContentTypeAttribute` attribute.
 The thumbnail for the document type.
 The document type thumbnail is displayed in the Umbraco back office.

 AllowedAsRoot
 ^^^^^^^^^^^^^
-Inherited from the `ContentTypeAttribute` attribute.
 Whether or not documents of this type can be created at the root of the content tree.

 AllowedChildNodeTypes
 ^^^^^^^^^^^^^^^^^^^^^
-Inherited from the `ContentTypeAttribute` attribute.
-The allowed child document types of the document type.
+Which other types are allowed as child nodes to documents of this type in the content tree.

 .. code-block:: csharp